smathot/baseline-pupil-size-study/manuscript/md/real-data.md

 ## Data

 The data was collected for a different study, and consisted of 2520 trials (across 15 participants) in two conditions, here labeled Blue and Red.
 All participants signed informed consent before participating and received monetary compensation.
-The experiment was approved by the ethics committee of Utrecht University. ++For full details, see Exp.
-1 from @MathVan+heusden2015.++
+The experiment was approved by the ethics committee of Utrecht University.
+For full details, see Exp.
+1 from @MathVan+heusden2015.

 %--